Paris Ile-de-france, France Travel Guide

 For stays over 90 days (study, work, residence), a specific long-stay visa is necessary.
 The process for applying is more involved.

-As of 2025, visa-without exemption-EU nationals will need ETIAS travel authorization before their trip.
+As of 2025, visa-exempt non-EU nationals will need ETIAS travel authorization before their trip.
 This is a pre-travel screening system.

-Gather these documents for a quick-stay Schengen visa application:
+Gather these papers for a short-stay Schengen visa application:

 This section provides a detailed breakdown of expenses for different travel styles, along with tips for saving money.

-The official currency throughout France is the Euro (€).
-Major credit cards are accepted almost everywhere.
-Notify your bank about your trip plans.
+The official currency in France is the Euro (€).
+Major credit cards are widely accepted almost everywhere.
+Inform your bank of your travel plans.
 Avoid exchanging large amounts of cash at airports due to less favorable rates.

 Daily Estimate: €50-€90 (Hostel dorm/budget hotel, groceries, public transport, free attractions)